 I surfed around and found a lot of good info for everyone to peruse.
 As in the above video, the experimental treatment encouraged Rualo.
 Physicians are presently using the scorpion venom at the City of Hope Cancer Center in Duarte, California.

-City of Hope Cancer Center Dr. Adam Mamelak stated that the goal of science is to discover the wonders of the world and this makes it seem nothing is here by accident.
-Rualo had no more signs of tumor growth, and he lived for a long time.
+City of Hope Cancer Center Dr. Adam Mamelak stated that science's goal is to discover the wonders of the world, which makes it seem nothing is here by accident.
+Raulo had no more signs of tumor growth, and he lived for a long time.

-There are only two cancer centers nationwide using testing with the synthetic scorpion venom in the country.
-One center is in Duarte, California City of Hope Cancer Center.
+There are only two cancer centers nationwide using testing with synthetic scorpion venom in the country.
+One center is in Duarte, California, City of Hope Cancer Center.
 Drug trials can still go horribly wrong.
 But as a brain injury attorney, I am hopeful.

 I realize that a treatment like this may not do anything for a closed head injury from a car crash.
 But it certainly looks promising for the tort mentioned above.
-The mere fact that it can help with imaging in the location of more tumors means a greater chance of survival.
+The mere fact that it can help with imaging in more tumors means a greater chance of survival.

-It also helps the victim get money for the monetary charges when his or her lawyer is advocating and obtaining money for these treatments on his or her behalf.
-But it could still go another direction.
+It also helps the victim get money for the monetary charges when their lawyer is advocating and obtaining money for these treatments on his or her behalf.
+But it could still go in another direction.
 It could also lead to medical malpractice lawsuits if things go south.